interviewcrew/hub/prompt_plan.md

 1. Implement the logic for the assignment cleanup background job:
    - Service function in `googleDriveService.ts`: `deleteFile(fileId: string): Promise<void>`.
    - The worker function (triggered by a 'cleanupAssignments' job type from `PendingJobs` or a dedicated cron):
-     - Finds `InterviewAssignment` records where `Evaluation` is submitted (or interview date passed + buffer) more than X hours/days ago (configurable, e.g., 72 hours) and `resourceDeletedAt` is null.
+     - Finds `InterviewAssignment` records where the parent `Interview.completedAt` is more than X hours/days ago (configurable, e.g., 72 hours) and `resourceDeletedAt` is null.
      - For each, calls `googleDriveService.deleteFile(resourceIdentifier)`.
      - If successful, updates `InterviewAssignment.resourceDeletedAt` with the current timestamp.
      - Handles errors during deletion.